 The Princely family has traditionally chosen its theme, inviting a designer or an artist to create stunning scenery.
 In the last years, until his death, Karl Lagerfeld was a constant designer of the Rose Ball decorations.

-Usually the Rose Ball takes place at the end of March.
-In 2022, it will be held on July 8 at the Salle des Étoiles of the Sporting Monte-Carlo.
+Usually the Rose Ball takes place at the end of March at the Salle des Étoiles of the Sporting Monte-Carlo.

 The Red Cross Ball